 c.
-II sq.), in which money had been lent by the Lacedaemonians to the oligarchical College of Ten to aid it in its struggle against the democrats under Thrasybulus, and the question was raised in the popular assembly, whether its repayment could be claimed from the restored democracy -whether, in fact, the State of Athens had contracted the loan.
+11 sq.), in which money had been lent by the Lacedaemonians to the oligarchical College of Ten to aid it in its struggle against the democrats under Thrasybulus, and the question was raised in the popular assembly, whether its repayment could be claimed from the restored democracy -whether, in fact, the State of Athens had contracted the loan.
 In this instance the sum was repaid by the State.
-Many, however, were disposed to contend, that oligarchies and tyrannies rested on force, and were not, like democracy, governments for the common good, and thus that their acts were not the acts of the State.
-Aristotle (1276 a 13) hints that the acts of a democracy would be just as impeachable on that score; but he passes on to consider a cognate question, what are the grounds on answer im. which we are to pronounce a πόλιs to be the same or to have changed its identity.
-It will be noticed that the being that democrats just referred to did not claim that democratically governed Athens was a different State from oligarzens by the chically governed Athens: it was not on that ground that they repudiated the debt contracted by the oligarchy. but on the ground that the oligarchy was not the State.
+Many, however, were disposed to contend, that oligarchies and tyrannies rested on force, and were not, like democracy, governments for the common good, and thus that their acts were not the acts of the State, Aristotle (1276 a 13) hints that the acts of a democracy would be just as impeachable on that score; but he passes on to consider a cognate question, what are the grounds on answer im. which we are to pronounce a πόλις to be the same or to have changed its identity.
+It will be noticed that the democrats just referred to did not claim that democratically governed Athens was a different State from oligarzens by the chically governed Athens: it was not on that ground that they repudiated the debt contracted by the oligarchy, but on the ground that the oligarchy was not the State.
 Aristotle does not accept this contention, and therefore prefers to argue the matter on a new basis.
 Is the πόλις the same, he asks, when its inhabitants have moved from the old site, and some of them live on one site, and others on another?
-This, he says, is a question of language: the word $\pi \delta \lambda \iota s$ is used in more senses than one.
-Is a $\pi \delta \lambda \iota_s$ the same, so long as it is surrounded by the same walls?
-Why, a space surrounded by walls may be, as we see in the case of Babylon, so large as to be the abode of an $\ell\theta\nu$ os, rather than a $\pi\delta\lambda\iota$ s.
+This, he says, is a question of language: the word πόλιs is used in more senses than one.
+Is a πόλις the same, so long as it is surrounded by the same walls?
+Why, a space surrounded by walls may be, as we see in the case of Babylon, so large as to be the abode of an έθνος, rather than a πόλις.
 Or is it the same so long as the stock of its inhabitants remains the same?
-No, the very same inhabitants, if differently combined, may become a different State, just as the same individuals may be successively formed into two or more different choruses.
-It is to the πολιτεία-the synthesis, not the individuals-that we must mainly look when we pronounce on the identity of the πόλις.
-But it does not follow, that when one constitution takes the place of another, or, in other words, when one $\pi \delta \lambda \iota s$ is replaced by another, the new $\pi \delta \lambda \iota s$ should refuse to fulfil the contracts of the old: whether it should do so, is a matter for separate consideration.
+No, the very same inhabitants, if differently combined, may become a different State, just as the same individuals may be successively formed into two or more different choruses. the πολιτεία-the synthesis, not the individuals-that we must mainly look when we pronounce on the identity of the πόλις.
+But it does not follow, that when one constitution takes the place of another, or, in other words, when one $\pi\delta\lambda\iota s$ is replaced by another, the new $\pi\delta\lambda\iota s$ should refuse to fulfil the contracts of the old: whether it should do so, is a matter for separate consideration.